 A technology solution such as Genesys endeavors to meet certain channel preferences of your customers such as social media, SMS and mobile.
 Selecting a competent cloud solution for your contact center can be a great support for your organization to attain those goals, while entering the market more rapidly and with increased flexibility.

-Technologies should be able to deliver the complete range of cloud contact center and call center applications.
-Some of them are applications and provisioning for agent optimization, IVR reports and ACD routing and ensuring secure storage of the business data and software on servers that are usually located at remote data centers.
+Technologies should be able to deliver the complete range of cloud contact center and call center software.
+Some of them are applications and provisioning for agent optimization, IVR system and ACD routing and ensuring secure storage of the business data and software on servers that are usually located at remote data centers.

 In majority of the scenarios, cloud services can be seamlessly integrated with legacy applications, within a hybrid model so that maximum customer flexibility and easy transition can be provided.

 The decision of an organization to migrate to the cloud, irrespective of being a hosted or pure call center solution can result in lower TCO and drastic cost savings.

 Moreover, a cloud model is capable of accelerating changes in the business and improving customer experiences.
 These are strong motivators in the international marketplace where the call centers play a key role that can serve as a competitive edge, irrespective of the industry or size.